Tips for Measuring Candidates During Your Technical Assessments

 The world is moving in a digital direction, and nearly every organization has a need for tech-savvy employees.
 In tech recruiting, finding the right person for the job isn’t always as easy as checking off qualifications on a résumé.
 Technical functions—like coding—are best measured using an online interview platform that can record and aid in the analysis of their performance.

 But keep in mind that even a phenomenal computer programmer won’t bring much to the table if they lack basic communication skills.
 A company’s culture is about more than just a collective hub of talented individuals all doing their own thing.
 Everyone should have the ability to work together towards a singular goal; understanding the role they play on a holistic level.

 Not every hiring manager has technical experience, so what can they do to reduce that learning curve?
-Gaps in technical knowledge can be filled using a mixture of communication between the IT and hiring departments, and a multi-tiered assessment that looks at every relevant aspect of a candidate’s interview performance.
+Gaps in technical knowledge can be filled using a mixture of communication between the IT and hiring departments, and a multi-tiered online technical assessment that looks at every relevant aspect of a candidate’s interview performance.